West Spitsbergen Photo Journey – with the „Cape Race“

 Days 3 – 11: The West Spitsbergen Photo Journey with the „Cape Race“

 Depending on the ice and weather conditions, we will land at many attractive destinations on the following days and explore the surroundings while hiking and taking photographs.
 At this time of year, summer turns into winter very quickly.
 It can snow overnight and it can also get really cold quickly.
 As it gets darker at night, the chances of seeing the Northern Lights increase.
 Where there were 24 hours of brightness during the summer, there are now long periods of twilight and dramatic lighting effects.

-During our shore excursions with guide and photographer Heike Ollertz, we will try out and implement different aspects of photography.
+During our shore excursions with guide and photographer Heike Ollertz or Jan Windszus, we will try out and implement different aspects of photography.

 Some of the possible destinations we can visit during this trip: